otsolap/bare-necessities/README.md

 #### Bugs to fix

 - Updating an Exercise works technically but it requires a page refresh.
 The whole point of updating exercises with PUT would be that the page shouldn't refresh. --> Study what you need to do.
-I guess each PUT call would require a GET call.
+I guess each PUT call would require a GET call. <-- Not get but Fetch?

 - WorkoutFormModal needs proper required checkers.
 Submit button should be disabled unless options are filled.